rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 -   Callard, A. (2018).
 [How philosophy makes progress](https://dailynous.com/2018/05/27/how-philosophy-makes-progress-agnes-callard/).
 -   Priest, G. (2020).
 Philosophy and its history: An essay in the philosophy of philosophy. [^Priest2020]

+Bunge:

+>   Good philosophy is worth doing because it is a vantage point for the study
+>   of anything, whether concrete things or abstract ideas.
+Indeed, although it may
+>   not see the world, good philosophy helps looking at it-just as bad philosophy
+>   blocks the view of ideas and things, in denying that there are any, or in claiming
+>   that they can be understood without the help of either reason or experience.
+>
+>   If good philosophy is both valuable and currently in short supply, then it
+>   should be reconstructed.
+Which materials and tools should be used to rebuild
+>   philosophy?
+I suggest that the materials-the substance-are provided by sci-
+>   ence and technology, as well as by the history of philosophy; and the tools-the
+>   form-by logic and mathematics.
+This is, at least, the kind of philosophy I care
+>   for: one capable of tackling interesting philosophical questions in the light of
+>   the best available factual knowledge, and with the help of precision tools forged
+>   by formal science. [^Bunge2001p10]

 See also:

 -   [Scientific progress](scientific-realism.html#scientific-progress)

+[^Bunge2001p10]: @Bunge_2001_Philosophy_in_Crisis_The_Need_for_Reconstruction\, p.
+10.
 [^Priest2020]: @Priest_2020_Philosophy_and_its_history_An_essay\.